Hyundai Ioniq Plug-In Hybrid

 Powertrain warranty: 10 years / 100,000 miles

-The Ioniq interior is fairly roomy for a compact vehicle, offering both solid head and leg space up front, where it’s capable of accommodating people of all sizes.
+The Ioniq interior is fairly roomy for a compact vehicle, offering both solid head and leg room up front, where it’s capable of accommodating people of all sizes.
 Yet the same can’t be said for the back seat where three people is definitely a crowd.
-The cargo area measures 23.8 cubic feet and the 60/40 rear seats fold down nearly flat, greatly enhancing the hauling capability.
+The cargo area measures 23 cubic feet and expands considerably when the back seat goes down.

 Interested in other Hyundai PHEV options?
 Check out the Hyundai Sonata Plug-In Hybrid

 Interested in Hyundai BEV options?
-Check out the Hyundai Ioniq EV and Hyundai Kona here!
+Check out the Ioniq EV and the Hyundai Kona

 Subscribe to our newsletter to keep up with the latest electric vehicle reviews